reymon359/how-to-live/docs/Say thank you/index.md

 # Say thank you

-TODO: Pass translator again here

-Every time someone does something for you, give thanks for it.

-Even the smallest thing they do for you.
+Every time someone does anything for you, give thanks to them.
+Even the smallest thing.

 Even when there seems to be nothing to give thanks for, just do it.

 Just say it: thank you.

-When someone is being grateful with you, thank them back.

-You are being grateful back.
+When someone is being grateful to you, and you thank them back, you are being grateful back.

 ## Quotes